-RULE B The complete engine can be changed once only during the race in the case of failure, provided he notifies the chief inspector who must authorize the change and inspect the engine to be replaced as well as the second one, for class homologation and give new identification numbers and / or mark.
+RULE B The complete engine can be changed once only during the race in the case of failure, provided the captain of the boat notifies the chief inspector who must authorize the change and inspect the engine to be replaced as well as the second one, for class homologation and give new identification numbers and / or marks.
 The second engine block cannot be replaced during the rest of the race.
+The Race Organizer may assess a penalty of up to 15 minutes for the engine change, this must be indicated in the Advance Program.